airchains-network/docs/docs/rollups/evm-zk-rollup/create-an-evm-zk-rollup.md

 git clone https://github.com/airchains-network/tracks.git
 ```

-If you're utilizing EigenDA,there's no necessity to clone any repository.
+If you're utilizing EigenDA, there's no necessity to clone any repository.
 Otherwise, clone the respective repositories for the DA client you're using.

 <Tabs>
 <TabItem value="avail" label="Avail">